amandafyfy/Human-Movement/Data_Integrator/README.md

 Data Integrator have two versions:

 1) A GUI (Graphic User Interface) that integrate one user's data at a time.
+Folder name : "Single-User_Integrator_GUI"

 2) A CLI (Command Line Interface) that can integrate multiple users' data at a time.
+Folder name: "Multi-Users_Integrator_CLI"

 Please refer each version's user manual pdf document for user's instructions.